malramsay64/phd-thesis/06_Melting_Behaviour/introduction.md

 a revisit of some of our assumptions about our crystal structures, followed by an analysis of the configurations, looking for additional structures we haven't considered.
-This is followed in @sec:dynamic_analysis by an analysis of the melting dynamics of each crystal structure, looking at their stability and identifying competition between structures.
+This is followed in @sec:polymorphic_stability by an analysis of the melting dynamics of each crystal structure, looking at their stability and identifying competition between structures.